dasebe/webcachesim/README.md

 # webcachesim:
 ## a C++11 framework for simulating web caching policies

-This simulator replays a request trace, and allows to experiment with various caching policies.
-The goal of this framework is flexibility to allow experimenting with and implementation of a wide variety of caching policies.

-### Basic programming interface
+Simulate a variety of existing caching policies by replaying request traces, and use this framework as a basis to experiment with new ones.

+## Use an exisiting policy

-The basic interface is simple:
+The basic interface is

-    // create new cache
-    unique_ptr<Cache> webcache = move(Cache::create_unique("yourPolicy"));
-    // set cache capacity
-    webcache->setSize(1000);
-    // set an arbitrary param (parser implement by yourPolicy) webcache->setPar("param", ".5");

-### Basic command line interface

-There is also a simple CLI, with a general call format like this

     ./webcachesim traceFile warmUp cacheType log2CacheSize cacheParams